jonaskivi/rae_programming_language/README.md

 - optionals, no semicolons, single source files, short words instead of sigils
 - compiles to almost readable C++11
 - the compiler will break on about any code you throw at it
+- influenced by C++, D, Python, Nim, Swift, Rust and Jai

 	module hello